jakatt/homebridge-aldesVMC/README.md

 *   `username` (required): Your username (email address) for the AldesConnect™ account.
 *   `password` (required): Your password for the AldesConnect™ account.
 *   `vmcName` (optional): The name for the VMC accessory as it will appear in the Home app (Default: `"Aldes VMC"`).
+*   `enableSensors` (optional): Set to `false` to disable all sensors if your model doesn't support them (Default: `true`).

+## Sensors

+This plugin adds four additional HomeKit accessories:

+1. **Air Quality Sensor** - Shows the air quality level from your VMC unit:
+   * Reports quality levels: Excellent, Good, Fair, Inferior, Poor
+   * Includes PM2.5 density estimation

+2. **CO₂ Sensor** - Shows the carbon dioxide level from your VMC unit:
+   * Reports CO₂ concentration in ppm
+   * Triggers abnormal status when CO₂ levels exceed 1000 ppm

+3. **Temperature Sensor** - Shows the current temperature:
+   * Reports temperature in Celsius
+   * Useful for automation based on indoor temperature

+4. **Humidity Sensor** - Shows the current relative humidity:
+   * Reports humidity percentage (0-100%)
+   * Helps monitor indoor air moisture levels

+All sensors update their values every 60 seconds by polling the Aldes API.

 ## Notes

-*   This plugin does not currently support polling.
-The status in HomeKit will update when you control the device via HomeKit or when Homebridge restarts.
-If you control the VMC via the Aldes app or other means, HomeKit may show an outdated status.
+*   The VMC fan status in HomeKit will update when you control the device via HomeKit or when Homebridge restarts.
+External changes (from the Aldes app) will be detected every 30 seconds.
 *   The mapping between HomeKit fan speeds (0%, 50%, 100%) and Aldes modes ('V', 'Y', 'X') is defined in the plugin code.
+*   If your VMC model doesn't provide sensor data, you can disable all sensors in the configuration.

 ## License